eigenvivek/Gershgorin.jl/README.md

 ## Quickstart Guide

-First, visualize the Gershgorin discs for a random complexm matrix and its transpose:
+We can visualize the Gershgorin discs for a random complexm matrix and its transpose.
+Note that a matrix and its transpose have the same eigenvalues, so these eigenvalues will lie in the intersection of the Gershgorin regions of these two matrices.

 ```Julia
 using LinearAlgebra